verdaccio/website/docs/best-practices.md

 ### Secured Connections

-Using **HTTPS** is a common recomendation, for such reason we recommend reading the [SSL](ssl.md) section to make Verdaccio secure, or alternatively using an HTTPS [reverse proxy](reverse-proxy.md) on top of Verdaccio.
+Using **HTTPS** is a common recommendation.
+For this reason we recommend reading the [SSL](ssl.md) section to make Verdaccio secure, or alternatively using an HTTPS [reverse proxy](reverse-proxy.md) on top of Verdaccio.

 ### Expiring Tokens